ga4gh-beacon/beacon-network/docs/mainDocumentation/governanceModel.md

 - Appendixes that describe details on particular aspects.

-The considerations for expected operations, such as relevant and contextual considerations for the governance in the different operations inside the EBN and what makes a Beacon operational in the network are in the [ELIXIR Beacon Network Operations document](https://docs.google.com/document/d/1GfCztXyPIN3m0dY-1RGZQac0EUqzFCACnAdnq4XrgDQ/edit).
+The considerations for expected operations, such as relevant and contextual considerations for the governance in the different operations inside the EBN and what makes a Beacon operational in the network are in the [Expected Operations document]({{ site.baseurl }}/docs/mainDocumentation/expectedOperations).

 # 3. Roles, Bodies and Responsibilities

 This section lists roles, bodies and responsibilities in the ELIXIR Beacon Network:

 ## Users

 User is anyone querying EBN.
 As an example, a user can be a researcher searching for individuals with a certain disease across multiple beacons.
 Users could be anonymous or registered.

 ### Anonymous Users

 Anonymous users refer to individuals who are not registered or do not pass any authentication in the ELIXIR Beacon Network.
 Such users are limited to accessing only the public beacons, with access restricted to the default level of granularity of each beacon.

 ### Registered Users

 Registered users are those who have logged into EBN.
 Whenever these users initiate a query, EBN will transmit their identity to the beacons within the network.

 ## Beacon Maintainer